 The Bacteria have adapted to the diverse environments on Earth, inhabiting the air, soil, and water, and they exist in enormous numbers on the surfaces of virtually all plants and animals.
 They can be isolated from Arctic ice, thermal hot springs, the fringes of space, and the tissues of animals.
 Bacterial species, along with their archaeal relatives, have so completely colonized every part of the Earth that their mass is estimated to outweigh the mass of all plants and animals combined.
 Let's look briefly at some of the major phyla and other groups.
+Chapter 10 will focus more deeply on Bacteria and Archea diversity.

 Proteobacteria.
 The Proteobacteria (proteo = "first") contains the largest and most diverse group of species and includes many familiar gram-negative genera, such as Escherichia (FIGURE 4.3A).
-The phylum also includes some of the most recognized human pathogens, including species of Shigella, Salmonella, Neisseria (responsible for gonorrhea), Yersinia (responsible for plague), and Vibrio (responsible for cholera).
+The phylum also contains some of the most recognized human pathogens, including species of Shigella, Salmonella, Neisseria (responsible for gonorrhea), Yersinia (responsible for plague), and Vibrio (responsible for cholera).
 It is likely that the mitochondria of the Eukarya were derived through endosymbiosis from an ancestor of the Proteobacteria (see MicroInquiry 3).

-The group also includes the rickettsiae (sing., rickettsia), which were first described by Howard Taylor Ricketts in 1909.
-These tiny bacterial cells can barely be seen with the most powerful light microscope.
-They are transmitted among humans primarily by arthropods, and are cultivated only in living tissues such as chick embryos.
-Different species cause a number of important diseases, including Rocky Mountain spotted fever and
+The group also includes the rickettsiae (sing., rickettsia), which cannot reproduce without infecting a host cell.
+These tiny bacterial cells are transmitted among humans primarily by arthropods, and are cultivated only in living tissues such as chick embryos.
+Different species cause a number of important diseases, including Rocky Mountain spotted fever and typhus fever.